What Hides Beneath: Plot

 While returning to base, the scouting team meets a strange woman who invites them into her home.
 Tom and Hal take up her offer while Weaver guards their motorbikes.
 However, Weaver takes off, leaving Tom and Hal behind.
 They eventually track him down to his old house where Tom finds him drinking.
 Weaver explains that he had separated from his wife before the invasion and couldn't find her when the attack began.
 He found his younger daughter harnessed and inadvertently killed her when he attempted to remove it.
 A Mech shows up, forcing Hal to hide and Tom and Weaver to work together to destroy it.
 Realizing that the only person who knew their location was the strange woman they met earlier, they return to her apartment and discover she is an agent of the Skitters who use her to capture people.
 Karen, Hal's girlfriend, who has now been harnessed, comes and answers the woman along with one of the new tall aliens.
 Deciding that the woman - who seems mentally disturbed after losing her family in the invasion - cannot be trusted, Tom lies to her about the direction they are actually heading as they leave.

-Meanwhile, at the school, Dr. Anne discovers that the Skitters have harnesses too after performing an autopsy from the dead Skitter she killed earlier, meaning that the Skitters are also being controlled.
+Meanwhile, at the school, Dr. Anne discovers that the Skitters have harnesses too after performing an autopsy on the dead Skitter she killed earlier, meaning that the Skitters are also being controlled.
 Pope and Matt, Tom's youngest son, discovered that the Mechs were using human-caliber bullets and replaced them with their own metal, so Pope came up with an idea to use the metal from the destroyed Mechs as an armor-piercing round.
 Pope demonstrates that a bullet made out of Mech armor can penetrate the Mech itself.
 Weaver orders them to start melting as much Mech-metal as they have into bullets, which will even the odds against the aliens.
 Rick, who observed this, takes off, followed by Ben.